rfleschenberg/ansible-role-icinga/README.md

 Role Variables
 --------------

+`icinga_users`:
-`icinga_users`: list of users to write to the htpasswd file (see below for an example)
+list of users to write to the htpasswd file (see below for an example)

+`icinga_objects_dir`:
+path to a directory contaiing Icinga object files.
+All files will be copied to the Icinga objects directory.

 Dependencies
 ------------